 What has been ignored until lately is the fact that interactions of serious magnitude are occurring among junctional events.
-Both pre- and post-synaptically such interactions block or facilitate conduction of the electrical signal at any particular locus.
+Both pre and postsynaptically such interactions block or facilitate conduction of the electrical signal at any particular locus.
 The interactions can occur because axons branch at their termination and become fibers of small diameter.
-Post-synaptically, the dendrites leading to the nerve cell body are also fine fibers.
-When electrical records are made extracellularly from such fine fiber networks of interlacing branches of axons and dendrites, it is found that nerve impulses have decremented into small amplitude slow waves which proagate only short distances, if at all.
+Postsynaptically, the dendrites leading to the nerve cell body are also fine fibers.
+When electrical records are made extracellularly from such fine fiber networks of interlacing branches of axons and dendrites, it is found that nerve impulses have decremented into small amplitude slow waves which propagate only short distances if at all.
 Because of their low amplitude and sluggishness, slow waves are sensitive to local electrochemical fields whether these be generated by neurotransmittors, by the metabolic activities of glia, the nutrient supporting cells of the brain, or each other.
-In short, the pre and postsynaptic slow potentials can be viewed as constituting an interactive microstructure that has the potential for carrying out the computational work of the brain.
+In short, the preand postsynaptic slow potentials can be viewed as constituting an interactive microstructure that has the potential for carrying out the computational work of the brain.

-Figure 2: A computer plot using squares representing different luminances.
+Fig. 2.
+A computer plot using squares representing different luminances.
 When high frequency components (edges) are removed, the figure becomes a recognizable portrait.

-Figure 3: A reconstruction of a picture by computer using lines only (right upper), lines and corner (right lower), and various bands of frequency (the four figures on the left).
+Fig. 3.
+A reconstruction of a picture by computer using lines only (right upper), lines and corner (right lower), and various bands of frequency (the four figures on the left).
 Note the marked improvement in resolution and detail when reconstruction is by the spatial frequency method.

 There is agreement among neurophysiologists that a large amount of this computational work occurs at the junctions between neurons - at synapses.
 By analogy with digital computers and because nerve impulses are discrete events, the workings of the brain have been conceived in digital terms.
 But by virtue of the interactive nature of the slow potential microstructure, the digital view may be misleading.
-A view more in keeping with the actual situation would take into account the slow wave nature of of the microstructure by the hypothesis that the arrivals of nerve impulses creates a slow wave design - a wave front - which becomes transduced by virtue of the action of neurotransmittors into a departure pattern of interacting dendritic slow potentials (and minispikes) - also, therefore, a wave front.
+A view more in keeping with the actual situation would take into account the slow wave nature of the microstructure by the hypothesis that the arrivals of nerve impulses creates a slow wave design - a wave front.
 This hypothesis would allow the application of wave mechanical mathematics such as Fourier analysis and related techniques (e.g., convolutional integrals, Fresnel and Bessler transforms, etc.) to the study of brain function.
 The domain of optical information processing would be brought to bear as an important adjunct to the brain's digital programming functions assumed on the basis of integration of information into axonal nerve impulses.

 What is the evidence, that in fact, computations by way of a slow potential microstructure do take place?
 Neuroscientists have come to believe that the most compelling evidence arises from the recent discovery that the computational work of the retina prior to the ganglion cell level is performed exclusively by interactions among slow potentials.
-No nerve impulses can be recorded from rods or cones, from bipolar or horizontal cells, and only rarely from amacrine cells (Werblin and Dowling, 1969).
-Retinal processes depend on computations performed by a slow potential microstructure.
-Everything we experience visually is computed by this slow potential microstructure.
+No nerve impulses can be recorded from rods or cones, from bipolar or horizontal cells and only rarely from amacrine cells (Werblin and Dowling, 1969).
+Retinal processes depend on computations performed by a slow potential microstructure, Everything we experience visually is computed by this slow potential microstructure.

-The structure of the retina has often been thought to represent a mini-model of the sheetlike portions of the brain such as the cerebral cortex.
-Microelectrode analysis has supported the view that, at least with regard to the horizontal networks of dendrites (i.e., basal dendrites of the cortex) slow potentials (inhibitory and excitatory postsynaptic potentials) are responsible for the computations reflected in changes of the configurations of receptive fields at progressively more central levels of the visual system (Benevento, in press).
+The structure of the retina has often been thought to represent a minimodel of the sheetlike portions of the brain such as the cerebral cortex.
+Microelectrode analysis has supported the view that, at least with regard to the horizontal networks of dendrites (e.g., basal dendrites of the cortex) slow potentials (inhibitory and excitatory postsynaptic potentials) are responsible for the computations reflected in changes of the configurations of receptive fields at progressively more central levels of the visual system (Benevento et al., 1972).